macihadley/nonfiction_a-v/SentimentAnalysis/Developers Notes.md

 We edited the colors of our sentiment - blue being negative, orange being positive.
 We choose these colors as they are more visible than red and green, especially for people who might have color-blindness.
 We then ran all the non-fiction work through the sentiment analysis outputting HTML files with the sentiment analysis within the text.
 We did this by have the code prompt user to select a folder with all the Nonfiction txt files and output all HTML files with the sentiment analysis in a separate output folder.

-We then also ran each text file through the scoring code - to get a visual, graphical output of the sentiment score of each text file.
-This way you can read the text with the sentiment analysis included.
-That will allow readers to understand the sentiment in context to the text.
-Readers will also get a visual of the sentiment in the text in the graph.